Connor Walsh

 My role

 Most of my work is with voluntary partners outside WWT and the UK.
 I help the partners engage their local public and schoolchildren on the wonder and value of wetlands.
-The main networks I help are: the World Wetland Network, Wetland Link International and its East Atlantic Flyway initiative called Migratory Birds for People, and the Biowet Erasmus+ programme.
-I help find the knowledge and expertise of the network and share it with others.
-Much of this is behind a computer screen, by Skype, email, and social media, with occasional in-person meetings.
-Another very rewarding aspect of my job is supervising a capacity-building internship we run at Slimbridge for wetlands engagement colleagues from other countries.
+The main networks I help are: the World Wetland Network, Wetland Link International and its Star Wetland Centre awards, and the East Atlantic Flyway initiative called Migratory Birds for People.
+I help find the knowledge and expertise of the networks and share it with others.
+Much of this is behind a computer screen, by video call, email, and social media, with occasional in-person meetings.
+Another very rewarding aspect of my job is supervising a capacity-building assistant role, akin to a paid internship, for young wetland professionals alongside their in-country roles.

 Experience and interests